 Skin growths on dogs can come in different shapes, and therefore, they are a very complex matter.
 However, this guide will clear all of your doubts, because we are going to cover all the details: types, signs, causes, diagnosis, and treatment.

-Canine skin growths can be harmless or they can be the start of very serious issues like cancer.
+Canine skin growths and warts can be harmless or they can be the start of very serious issues like cancer, or they can simply itch and fade away.
 Therefore, make sure to read this expert guide from beginning to end.

 A dog with skin growths can make you imagine the worst scenarios because you love your pet.
 It could be a tumor, a simple bump, a lymphoma or a large cyst.
 Because there are many variables, we have analyzed every single case separately, to help you to understand what is happening to your dog exactly.
 Therefore, take it easy, give this guide a read and find the answers you need.

 What are Skin Growths on Dogs?